algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ### 3.5 Application Accessibility

-Adopte Un Candidat is currently accessible on Android phones, we have decided to prioritize mobile accessibility for users.
+"Adopte 1 Candidat" is currently accessible on Android phones, we have decided to prioritize mobile accessibility for users.
 It is however not out of scope to expand accessibility to desktop platforms or to develop versions for iOS devices.

 However, at this stage, the focus remains on providing a complete experience for Android users.